aws-samples/aws-iot-sap-condition-monitoring-demo/README.md

 # IoT For SAP CDK Solution

 > [!IMPORTANT]
-> This solution has been updated to replace IoT Events, IoT Analytics

-This solution was written by Kenny Rajan, Patrick Leung, Scott Francis, Will Charlton & Ganesh Suryanarayan for the [Predictive Maintenance using SAP and AWS IoT to reduce operational cost](https://aws.amazon.com/blogs/awsforsap/predictive-maintenance-using-sap-and-aws-iot-to-reduce-operational-cost/) blog post.
+> This code originally has been written for the [Predictive Maintenance using SAP and AWS IoT to reduce operational cost](https://aws.amazon.com/blogs/awsforsap/predictive-maintenance-using-sap-and-aws-iot-to-reduce-operational-cost/) blog post.
+It has been updated to replace AWS IoT Events and AWS IoT Analytics, which are end of life.

-The purpose of this project is to deploy AWS `cdk` stacks that provide an end-to-end solution for creating SAP ticket alerts by monitoring device telemetry.
+The purpose of this sample code is to show how to integrate AWS IoT solutions with SAP for predictive maintenance.

 *AWS Resources created in this project include:*